 TfW Rail Services

 West Midlands Trains

 Govia Thameslink Railway

 Avanti West Coast

-- 1 This table shows the performance of the UK’s franchised TOCs (MAA = Moving Annual Average) for Period 10 of the railway calendar for 2021 and 2020.
+- * This table shows the performance of the UK’s franchised TOCs (MAA = Moving Annual Average) for Period 10 of the railway calendar for 2022 and 2021.
 Eleven of these franchises were contracted by the Department for Transport.
 ScotRail and Caledonian Sleeper are contracted by Transport Scotland and Transport for Wales Rail Ltd is franchised by Transport for Wales.
 Merseyrail, London Overground and TFL Rail have a franchise that is contracted by the local authority.
 LNER, Northern Trains and Southeastern are operated directly by the Department for Transport.
-The main reason for the decrease is an increase in services: more trains ran and more passengers were transported than in the earlier stage of the pandemic from March 2020.

 NR on TOC

 Abellio UK as an employer

 Abellio UK is a major employer with more than 11,700 colleagues across its operating companies including Merseyrail.